 Before you start buying new clothes for your semester abroad with International Language Programs, make sure you check what you are supposed to wear while teaching!
 All of the locations have an expectation for modesty, but some locations may have specific dress requirements.
 Once you're assigned to a particular location, we'll include any unique dress code for your school in your City Page.

-The locals do not use dryers in any of the countries we send volunteers to, and their washers tend to be a lot harder on clothes.
+The locals do not use dryers in any of the countries we send volunteers to, and their washers tend to be harder on clothes.
 So what does that mean for you?
 You'll be line drying clothes which can stretch them out, and using washing machines that have a tendency to wear out the clothes faster.
 Because of this, it's recommended that you don't bring clothes that you'll be heartbroken over if they get ruined, or that you have to leave behind to make room for the Asian elephant figurines or European nesting dolls you'll be bringing home.